lostjared/acidcamGL/README.md

 # acidcamGL

-This project requires a system a good enough graphics card to be running OpenGL 4.1 or greater.
+This project requires a system with a good enough graphics card to be running OpenGL 4.1 or greater.
 It will not work on lower specs.

 How to compile for macOS: